go101/immutable-value-proposal/README.md

 written by Russ.

-However, this proposal has involved much so that it has become into a practical solution with more ideas and details than the just mentioned ones.
+However, this proposal has involved much so that it has become into a much more practical solution with more ideas and details than the just mentioned ones.

-#### The theory discription of the proposal
+## The main points of this proposal

-We know each value has a property, `self_modifiable`, which means whether or not that value is modifiable.
+We know each value has a property, `self_modifiable`, which means whether or not that value itself is modifiable.

-This proposal will add a new value property `ref_modifiable` for each value, which means whether or not the values referenced (either directly or indirectly) by that value are modifiable.
+This proposal will add a new value property `ref_modifiable` for each value.
+This property means whether or not the values referenced (either directly or indirectly) by a value are modifiable.
+The `ref_modifiable` property will be called a permission later.

 The permutation of thw two properties results 4 genres of values:
 1. `{self_modifiable: true, ref_modifiable: true}`.